oxford-pharmacoepi/InputChecker/README.md

-# EmptyPackageTemplate
+# InputChecker

-This template empty package is meant to be used to create new R packages.
+This package is used to test the infputs of different functions
-See extras/PackageMaintenance.R to see the commands to be executed when creating the package.